Modern Languages (and Joint Honours)

 PEOPLE IN MODERN LANGUAGES AT MAGDALEN

 Professor Raphaële Garrod is currently in charge of admissions for Modern Languages.
 She is a specialist in sixteenth- and seventeenth-century French literature and intellectual history, and teaches French literature and translation from English to French with Dr Stephen Goddard, who teaches translation from French to English, part of nineteenth- and twentieth-century French literature, and provides reinforcement classes in grammar.
 Professor Reidar Due is the University Lecturer in European Cinema and a specialist of twentieth-century French thought.
 Spanish is overseen and taught by Professor Rosa Vidal Doval; she works on the culture and history of late medieval and Renaissance Iberia.
-Other languages are looked after by colleagues based in other colleges: Dr Alexandra Lloyd (German), Professor Tamar Koplatadze (Russian), Professor Nicola Gardini (Italian), Professor Claúdia Pazos Alonso (Portuguese).
-We also employ a German Lektor (shared with several other colleges), and a French Lecteur (shared with one other).
+Other languages are looked after by colleagues based in other colleges: Dr Alexandra Lloyd (German), Professor Tamar Koplatadze (Russian), and Professor Nicola Gardini (Italian).
+We also employ a German Lektor or Lektorin and a French lecteur or lectrice, shared with other colleges.

 Entry requirements